Before gluten-free and soaked grains became common words in our household, we ate the typical American breakfast:

 The idea that ‘we are what we eat’ really does have merit.
 I was quite naive in thinking that what was advertised as ‘good for you’ really was.
 I didn’t look beyond the label to find out what exactly we were eating or what the ingredients really were.

 In truth, I didn’t want to.
 I was lazy.
 I liked convenience.
-I knew that if I started researching and found startling evidence that contradicted my way of thinking, I’d HAVE to change.
+I knew if I started researching and found startling evidence that contradicted my way of thinking, I’d HAVE to change.

 I’d have to change because I’m a mom.
 Because deep down I wanted our family to be healthy.
 And because I knew God didn’t give us our earthly bodies to see how fast we could destroy them.